teiResa/teiResa/README.md

 2024-08-21 I reviewed my scrimba js study notes in the recap file.
 I felt confident in my memory, so now I will continue the course this afternoon.
 I will take a break and crochet or draw for now.
 80-22 i crochet a bag for carrying my ipad about in. it's cute.
 I did pretty well. it would probably get a 70% if graded.
 Not bad considering it is my 5th thing i have crocheted

+2024-08-24 today is scrimba day.
+I can feel it!
+Once Suze is done and I am awake, I'll start.

 -->